 We are pleased that you have chosen to consider UW Mechanical Engineering for your graduate studies!
 Choosing a graduate school is a difficult decision and a major commitment.
 We hold our annual Graduate Student Open House with the goal of helping you make this decision in the most informed way possible.

-Our visitation day normally takes place in the first wek of April.
-In 2020, we will not hold an in-person event and instead will hold an online open house the afternoon of Friday, April 3, 2020.
-The open house will be hosted on Zoom web conference and students may participate live, or watch session recordings later.
+Our visitation day normally takes place in the first week of April.
+In 2022, we will not hold an in-person event and instead will hold an online open house the morning of Wednesday, March 30th and Thursday, March 31st.
+The open house will be hosted on Zoom web conference and students can participate live, or watch session recordings later.

-Admitted students with questions about the 2020 online open house may contact Kate Gayle, the academic counselor for MS programs.
+Admitted students with questions about the 2022 online open house may contact Sara Berk, the Counseling Services Coordinator for MS programs.

 In-person Visitation Day Information (no longer applicable in 2020)